-7.131 If there is a change in the scope or conduct of the investigation we may give written notice of the change.

-7.132 One situation (but not the only situation) in which we will give written notice of the change is where we think that the person under investigation is likely to be significantly prejudiced if they are not made aware of this.
+- 7.131 If the nature of our concerns change significantly from those notified to the person under investigation and we are satisfied that it is appropriate to continue the investigation, we may change the scope accordingly. - 7.132 If there is a change in the scope or conduct of the investigation we may give written notice of the change. - 7.133 One situation (but not the only situation) in which we will give written notice of the change is where we think that the person under investigation is likely to be significantly prejudiced if they are not made aware of this.
 We cannot give a definitive list of all the circumstances in which a person under investigation is likely to be significantly prejudiced by not being made aware of a change in the scope or conduct of an investigation.
 However, it may include situations where there may be unnecessary costs from dealing with an aspect of an investigation which we no longer intend to pursue.